 Luke 12:50 But I have a baptism to be baptised with; and how am I straitened till it be accomplished!

 Luke 20:4 The baptism of John, was it from heaven, or of men?

 Acts 1:22 Beginning from the baptism of John, unto that same day that he was taken up from us, must one be ordained to be a witness with us of his resurrection.

 Acts 2:38-41 Men and brethren, what shall we do?
-Then Peter said unto them, Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost.
+Then Peter said unto them, Repent, and be baptised every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost.
 For the promise is unto you, and to your children, and to all that are afar off, even as many as the Lord our God shall call.
 And with many other words did he testify and exhort, saying, Save yourselves from this untoward generation.
-Then they that gladly received his word were baptized: and the same day there were added unto them about three thousand souls.
+Then they that gladly received his word were baptised: and the same day there were added unto them about three thousand souls.

 That word, I say, ye know, which was published throughout all Judaea, and began from Galilee, after the baptism which John preached;

 Acts 13:24 When John had first preached before his coming the baptism of repentance to all the people of Israel.